-Enforcing the thing which is out-of-the-box can help expand your knowledge.
-More people will come to know about all the aspects of the software (how a software works, what are the resources needed, etc.).
+Enforcing the thing which is out of the box can help expand your knowledge.
+More people will come to know about all the aspects of the software (how the software works, what are resources needed, etc.).
 This will increase the courage of the team member.
 The courage to venture beyond their boundaries.
 They can gradually perform tasks that are outside their expertise, lowering risks of failure, and enhancing team spirit.

-- At least one person has been aware of the changes, this means he/she may continue working on this particular topic if the situation demands.
+At least one person has been aware of the changes, this means he/she may continue working on this particular topic if the situation demands it.
 It increases ‘know-how transfer’.

-- It increases understandability to reply to the queries of the peer developer.
+It increases the understandability to reply to the queries of the peer developer.

 Being a Scrum Master, you can introduce the culture of celebrating a victory.
-For example- you may give little presents to the team (whole team, not only for the individuals) for achieving a Sprint goal.
+For example- you may give little presents to the team (the whole team, not only the individuals) for achieving a Sprint goal.
 This will increase the motivation of the whole team.

 You can introduce test-driven development for developing the software.

-- A team can refactor the code to initiate new functionality without changing the already existed functionality.
+A team can refactor the code to initiate new functionality without changing the already existing functionality.

-- Defect count will get reduced due to the double check done by the developers.
+The defect count will get reduced due to the double-check done by the developers.

-Arrange workshop for the team members where you can discuss or try a new tool, current architecture, latest technology, build process and many more.
+Arrange a workshop for the team members where you can discuss or try a new tool, current architecture, latest technology, build process, and many more.
 This can be implemented by reserving time for the workshop and organizing an arbitrator (can be from the team).

-- All team members will commence working in a team way rather than individual way, which will enhance team-wide consistency.
+All team members will commence working in a team way rather than an individual way, which will enhance team-wide consistency.

 In a Coding Dojo, the entire team gathers together in a discussion room.
-Two developers from the team perform pair programming at a computer which is connected to a projector for other team members.
+Two developers from the team perform pair programming on a computer that is connected to a projector for other team members.
 The pair is whirled every 15 minutes.
-In this way, team solves each other’s queries to develop engineering skills.
+In this way, the team solves each other’s queries to develop engineering skills.
 This can be implemented by reserving time for the event (coding Dojo) and arranging a moderator.

-- The team will get an idea about how to develop a software.
+The team will get an idea about how to develop software.

-- As entire team participates in testing, they can share individual responsibility for the quality.
+As the entire team participates in testing, they can share individual responsibility for the quality.

 Involve team members whenever there is an emergency to mitigate the risks which are inhibiting the Sprint goal.
 In that case, all the team members have to drop the current task and join the meeting.